sui-foundation/sui-move-intro-course/unit-three/lessons/3_witness_design_pattern.md

 Next, we need to understand the witness pattern to peek under the hood of how a fungible token is implemented in Sui Move.

-Witness is a design pattern used to prove that the a resource or type in question, `A`, can be initiated only once after the ephemeral `witness` resource has been consumed.
+Witness is a design pattern used to prove that the resource or type in question, `A`, can be initiated only once after the ephemeral `witness` resource has been consumed.
 The `witness` resource must be immediately consumed or dropped after use, ensuring that it cannot be reused to create multiple instances of `A`.

 ## Witness Pattern Example

-In the below example, the `witness` resource is `PEACE`, while the type `A` that we want to control instantiation of is `Guardian`.
+In the below example, the `witness` resource is `PEACE`, while the type `A` that we want to control the instantiation of is `Guardian`.

-The `witness` resource type must have the `drop` keyword, so that this resource can be dropped after being passed into a function.
+The `witness` resource type must have the `drop` keyword so that this resource can be dropped after being passed into a function.
 We see that the instance of `PEACE` resource is passed into the `create_guardian` method and dropped (note the underscore before `witness`), ensuring that only one instance of `Guardian` can be created.

 ```rust
     /// Module that defines a generic type `Guardian<T>` which can only be